8 Logic and control flow

 #> [1] "no"

-One returns a number, the other a string.
+One call returns a number, the other a string.
 The return type depends on which branch is taken, and that can change silently when your data changes. dplyr::if_else() is stricter:

 dplyr::if_else(TRUE, 1, "no")